The Resolution Property via Azumaya Algebras: The Surjectivity of the Brauer Map

-\begin{proof} Let $\sG$ denote a $\mu_n$-gerbe on $\mathscr{X}$, it suffices to exhibit a nonzero twisted vector bundle of constant rank.
-Let $V$ and $W$ be twisted vector bundles as in the second hypothesis of the lemma.
-If we show that some direct sum of $V$ agrees with a direct sum of $W$ on $\sG_{\Spec C}$.
-The first hypothesis of the lemma allows us to conclude that there is a twisted vector bundle on $\sG$.
+\begin{proof} Let $\sG$ denote a $\mu_n$-gerbe on $\mathscr{X}$, it suffices to exhibit a nonzero twisted vector bundle of constant rank on $\sG$.
+Let $V$ and $W$ be twisted vector bundles as in (2).
+If we show that some direct sum of $V$ agrees with a direct sum of $W$ on $\sG_{\Spec C}$, then (1) allows us to conclude that there is a twisted vector bundle on $\sG$.